 Varanasi - Delhi

 Use a free morning to delve further into the spiritual atmosphere of Varanasi, wander through the ghats or perhaps haggle with vendors in colourful bazaars.
 Return to Delhi by plane (about 1.5 hours) for a last chance to explore India's capital.
 Perhaps head to the legendary Connaught Place for some last-minute shopping.
-This evening, why not share a meal with your group and reminisce about your travels before the India portion of your trip come to an end.
+This evening, why not share a meal with your group to reminisce about your travels.

 Today you will have an early departure from the hotel for your transfer to the domestic terminal at Kathmandu's Tribhuvan Airport.
 From here you will fly to Pokhara, with a flight time of about 30 minutes.
 There are often spectacular views of the main Himalayan chain to the north on this flight.
 On arrival you will take a boat ride across the lake (Phewa Tal), which is the second largest in Nepal.
 Visit the Peace Pagoda, where spectacular views of the mountains await.
 You can see the Annapurnas from here, and the famous fishtail peak, Machhapuchhare, and back across to Pokhara.
 You will also visit the fascinating International Mountain Museum to learn some amazing tales of past climbing expeditions – some ending in triumph, some ending in tragedy.